dervism/carparkjs/README.md

 Example NodeJS/JavaScript (ES2018) project with classes and Jest-tests.
 The frontend is written in pure JavaScript.

+The application has a JavaScript-based server backend included in this repo, and additionally a Java-based server [here](https://github.com/dervism/carpark-provider).

 ### Requirments:

 - Node / NPM (v.
 10 or newer)